 - The National Food Security Bill was passed in Rajya Sabha on September 02, 2013.

-Civil Service Exam aspirants can learn more about National Food Security Act, 2013 in the given link.
+Civil Service Exam aspirants can learn more about the National Food Security Act, 2013 in the given link.

 Food Security Programmes of India

-- Public Distribution System. – A major chunk of Government Expenditure on Food Security is spent on Food Subsidies which are implemented through Targeted Public Distribution System.
+- Public Distribution System. – A major chunk of Government Expenditure on Food Security is spent on Food Subsidies which are implemented through the Targeted Public Distribution System.

 - Mid Day Meal Scheme